20 Assessing the Modeling Conditions

 If the data is consistent with the independence condition, we would not expect to see a trend in the location or spread in a time-series plot of the residuals.
 Note that this graphic can only be used if the order in which the data was collected is known, and the order indicates some natural timing.

-Figure 20.2 shows two hypothetical datasets.
+Figure 20.2 shows two hypothetical time-series plots.
 In Panel A, the residuals display a trend in the location over time.
 Knowing that a response was below average suggests the next response will also be below average.
 In Panel B, the results display a trend in the spread over time.
 This suggests that measurements taken later in the study were less precise.
-Both panels are examples of patterns which would suggest the data is not consistent with the condition of independence.
+Both panels are examples of patterns that would suggest the data is not consistent with the condition of independence.

 Two line plots are shown of the residuals over time; in the first, the line plot is increasing left to right, and in the second, the line plot becomes more variable from left to right.